HAPS for 6G Networks: Potential Use Cases, Open Challenges, and Possible Solutions: Use Cases

 \section{Use Cases}

 In this section, we focus on HAPS as one of the key network infrastructures for providing ubiquitous connectivity and supporting dynamic capacity demand in urban regions with legacy networks.
 In doing so, we discuss six novel use cases relevant to 6G and beyond networks.
-The summary of the use cases is shown in Fig.~\ref{fig:detailed_Uses_Cases}.
+The summary of the use cases of HAPS and its application scenarios are shown in Fig.~\ref{fig:detailed_Uses_Cases} and Fig.~\ref{fig:test}.